nayabw/nayabw/README.md

 # 💫 About Me:
 Howdy!
-I'm Nayab Warach, an engineering student at Texas A&M University. <br><br>As a dedicated member of the W5AC amateur radio club and the Aggie Coding Club, I have honed my computer science skills through various projects and workshops. <br><br>Whether it's implementing a new feature or debugging complex code, I am always eager to tackle challenges and continue learning.
+I'm Nayab Warach, an engineering student at Texas A&M University. <br><br>As dedicated treasurer of the W5AC amateur radio club and assistant webmaster at KANM Student Radio, I have honed my skills through various projects and scripts. <br><br>Whether it's implementing a new feature or debugging complex code, I am always eager to tackle challenges and continue learning.

 ## 🌐 Socials: